animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 from an external data source, such as a database.
 A `CacheWriter` is invoked before an entry is created or updated, to allow the entry to be synchronized to an external data source.
-The main difference is that {data-store-name} supports, at most, a single instance of `CacheLoader` and `CacheWriter` per Region.
+The main difference is that GemFire supports, at most, a single instance of `CacheLoader` and `CacheWriter` per Region.
 However, either declaration style may be used.